Mallards, Carroll Creek, Baker Park, Frederick, Maryland, August 2018. Photo by Diane F. Evartt.

 Great Blue Heron (Ardea herodias), College Creek, Annapolis (Anne Arundel County), Maryland, July 2010.
 Photo by Diane F. Evartt.

 By definition, a creek is a natural stream of water, normally smaller than, and often tributary to a river.
 Often, creek waters flow directly into Chesapeake Bay, or merge with other Bay tributaries, such as the Patapsco, the Patuxent, and the Potomac rivers.

 Little Hunting Creek, Thurmont (Frederick County), Maryland, January 2006.
 Photo by Diane F. Evartt.

-Maryland possesses one of the most notable creeks in the nation - Antietam Creek.
-There, during the Civil War, on September 17, 1862, after twelve hours of fighting along its banks, approximately 23,000 soldiers were dead, wounded, or missing - the single bloodiest day of battle in American history.
+During the Civil War, Union and Confederate soldiers fought around Antietam Creek on September 17, 1862.
+After twelve hours of fighting along its banks, approximately 23,000 soldiers were dead, wounded, or missing - the single bloodiest day of battle in American history.

 Antietam Creek, Antietam National Battlefield (Washington County), Maryland, October 2012.
 Photo by Sarah A. Hanks.